Separation is one cause of anxiety in Yorkie dogs. Some dogs bark heavily when their masters leave the house.

 Anxiety can be caused by dogs’ excessive attachment to their masters.
 Your Yorkshire Terrier’s routine greeting whenever you leave and arrive home triggers this behaviour.

 He gets used to this, and when you leave, he becomes too emotional.
-Always remember that when disciplining your dog, you should never talk to him when he is excited; instead, only give attention when he is calm.
+Always remember that when disciplining your dog, you should never talk to him when he is excited; instead, give him attention only when he is calm.

 Reducing Yorkie Separation Anxiety

-To help improve the condition of your Yorkie separation anxiety, you may consider doing the following basic techniques:
+To help improve the condition of your Yorkie’s separation anxiety, you may consider doing the following basic techniques:

-Alter routine – Routine activities make your dog remember how you do every day.
+Alter routine: Routine activities help your dog remember how you do things every day.
 Change them slightly instead of sticking to your daily routines before leaving for work.
 Most of all, leave earlier than usual.
 In this way, you alter the memory of “time to leave” from your dog.

 Right and Reasonable